 - Vanilla: 2 tsps of this vanilla goodness

 You definitely want to make your crust from scratch versus buying a pre-made crust for this recipe.
 It is really easy to make.

-Place your graham crackers in the food processor and blend until the mixture is fine similarly to sand.
-Pour the crumbs into a bowl and add the melted butter and 1/4 cup of sugar.
+Place your graham crackers in the food processor and blend until the mixture is fine and similar to sand.
+Pour the crumbs into a bowl and add the melted butter and ¼ cup of sugar.

 Mix the ingredients together with a spoon until they are combined.
 Pour the mixture into the bottom of the springform pan and spread it evenly, pressing while spreading the mixture.

 A water bath is a must when making cheesecake.
 It is simply a pan of hot water.
 The steam from the water bath assists with the cooking process and prevents the cheesecake from cracking.
 Recipes such as cheesecake love moisture.